ymlai87416/CarND-Unscented-Kalman-Filter-Project/README.md

 ### General processing flow

 #### CTRV - Constant turn rate velocity model
-CTRV model assumes that the car is driving at a constant turn rate ![alt text][image63], ![alt text][image62] is the angle of the steering angle. ![alt text][image60] and ![alt text][image61] are the position of the car and v is the linear velocity along the steering direction.
+CTRV model assumes that the vehicle is driving at a constant turn rate ![alt text][image63], ![alt text][image62] is the angle of the steering angle. ![alt text][image60] and ![alt text][image61] are the position of the vehicle and v is the linear velocity along the steering direction.

 The following graph describes the parameters in the CTRV model.